owncloud-archive/documentation/admin_manual/installation/deployment_recommendations.rst

 Web server
 ^^^^^^^^^^

-Taking Apache and Nginx as the contenders, Apache with mod_php is currently the best option, as Nginx does not support all features necessary for enterprise deployments.
+Taking Apache and NGINX as the contenders, Apache with mod_php is currently the best option, as NGINX does not support all features necessary for enterprise deployments.
 Mod_php is recommended instead of PHP_FPM, because in scale-out deployments separate PHP pools are simply not necessary.